robmeaney/robs_blog/content/pages/home.md

 featuredImage: https://ucarecdn.com/a79a3116-5542-47c4-bb19-e8183fd1b401/
 subtitle: >-

-  Learning better ways to build the rights things and to build the right things better together.
+  Learning better ways of building the right thing and building the right thing better together.
 meta:
   description: >+
     Learning better ways to build the rights things and to build the right